lamusmaser/ta_fix_for_video_redirection/README.md

 ## Additional Arguments
 > [!WARNING]
-> Using the `PERFORM_MIGRATION` action is a destructive process and could cause issues with files.
+> Using this script is a destructive process and could cause issues with Elasticsearch.
 It is recommended to not use it unless advised or after you have reviewed an initial output of what is expected to happen.

 Argument | Flag | Default | Purpose
 :--- | :---: | :---: | :---